-In this particular case, the "best" contraception to use paired with condoms is the method which works best for you and your partner.
-A good, quality condom in and of itself is a birth control method with a failure rate of about two percent when used as directed.
+In this particular case, the "best" contraception to use paired with condoms is the method that works best for you and your partner.
+A condom in and of itself is a birth control method with a failure rate of about two percent when used correctly and consistently.
 It also protects against most sexually transmitted infections (STIs)!
-However, since condoms are not always used perfectly (when used typically, they have a failure rate of 12 percent) there are several back-up contraceptives that when combined with a condom can offer even greater protection.
+However, since condoms are not always used perfectly, there are several contraceptives that can offer even more protection when combined with a condom.

-Diaphragms, cervical caps, intrauterine devices (IUDs), hormonal contraceptives, and spermicidal foams, creams, or jellies will all contribute to greater pregnancy prevention efficacy when used in combination with a condom.
-For example, a condom used in conjunction with a spermicidal foam, cream, or jelly provides close to 100 percent protection against pregnancy.
-As a side note, while they may offer an added layer of protection, spermicides such as nonoxynol-9 have been shown to actually increase the transmission of HIV and infection due the product's abrasiveness.
-For more information on nonoxynol-9, read Spermicide effectiveness.
+Diaphragms, cervical caps, intrauterine devices (IUDs), birth control pills, and spermicidal foams, creams, or jellies will all contribute to greater pregnancy prevention effectiveness in combination with a condom.
+For example, when both are used as directed, a condom used in conjunction with a spermicidal foam, cream, or jelly provides close to 100 percent protection against pregnancy.
+As a side note, while spermicides such as nonoxynol-9 may offer an added layer of protection, they have been shown to actually increase the transmission of HIV and infection due the product's abrasiveness.

-The important thing is consistency.
-Figure out what you and your partner can realistically do every time while still enjoying your sexuality.
+Using contraceptives consistently and correctly will provide the most protection against pregnancy and STIs.
+Figuring out what you and your partner can realistically do every time while still enjoying your sexuality is key to determining the contraceptives that are best for you.
 Here are some questions to consider when choosing a secondary method of protection: Is pregnancy your only concern or do you wish to have protection against STIs as well?
 Are you or your partner comfortable inserting a diaphragm or cervical cap?
 Are you in a monogamous relationship or do you have multiple partners?
 Have you or your partner had past pregnancies?
 Do you plan to have children in the next five years or ever?
-How often do you and your partner have vaginal sex?

-It's easy to get confused with all the different contraceptives that are available, but it's a good thing to have options!
+It's easy to get confused with all the different contraceptives that are available, so kudos to you for seeing out more information on the available options.
 As for a "final, definitive, last word," on the best contraception to use with a condom — that is for you and your partner to decide!Alice!